 The first floor is reached by the only staircase.
 The falcon with outstretched wings above the pendant light is a restoration of a papier-mache original.
-At ground floor level hang portraits of James Boswell's son, Sir Alexander Boswell, and his wife Grace.
-Alexander died tragically in a duel by pistols, prompted his journalistic activities in 1822.

 The library, as was typical in Scotland in the eighteenth century, is placed on the first floor, facing west across the policy grounds, and on a very clear day you can see Arran.
 It was in this room that Samuel Johnson and Lord Auchinleck quarrelled over Civil War politics.
 In Lord Auchinleck's and James Boswell's times, the library seems to have been fairly sparsely furnished, though the books it contained were undeniably intellectual in content.